 Universities Accredited by the Actuaries Institute

-Seven Australian universities currently offer accredited education programs that cover the Institute’s Part I syllabus.
+The accredited universities listed below offer the accredited education programs that cover the Institute’s Part I syllabus.
 Students may be granted exemption from Part I based on university grades that are consistent with Institute standards.

 Upon authorisation, the student’s university advises the Institute of the student's eligibility for Part I subject exemptions.
 The Institute then advises the student of their exemption eligibility.